 When can baby have peanut butter?
-That’s such a common question among us parents, and it’s normal to be worried about allergic reactions.
-Thankfully, there are easy ways to offer peanut butter to a baby and simple tips to keep in mind when introducing it for the first time.
+And how do you introduce peanut butter to baby?
+Here are my three favorite ways to offer peanut butter to a baby and simple tips to keep in mind when introducing it for the first time.

-The American Academy of Pediatrics recommends that potentially allergenic foods are introduced early on when starting solids at 6 months.
-This advice has changed recently and family members may not realize that it’s not advised to wait until a child turns 1 any longer.
+The American Academy of Pediatrics recommends that potentially allergenic foods be introduced early on when starting solids at 6 months.
+This advice has changed recently, and family members may not realize that it’s no longer advised to wait until a child turns 1.

 How to Introduce Peanut Butter to a Baby Step-by Step